-Handling Companies shall have the current version of Corendon Airlines Documents, Manuals, safety memos and bulletin etc. in usable format at each location where our operations are conducted and distribute the documents with their relevant handling staff internally.
-Quick Reference & GOM & Cargo Handling Manual & AHM 560, safety memos and bulletins... etc. shall be downloaded from Corendon Airlines web page address (<https://handling.corendonairlines.com/>) as soon as they are informed about the new revision.
-It is CAI responsibility to add these documents to the system within 2 days.
-Password will be given by Corendon Airlines Ground operation Department separately. (groundoperation@corendon-airlines.com)
+Handling Companies shall have the current version of Corendon Airlines Europe Documents, Manuals, safety memos and bulletin etc. in usable format at each location where our operations are conducted.
+They must distribute the documents among their relevant handling staff internally.
+Quick Reference & GOM & Cargo Handling Manual & AHM 560, safety memos and bulletins... etc. shall be downloaded from Corendon Airlines Europe web page address (<https://handling.corendonairlines.com/>) as soon as they are informed about the new revision.
+It is CXI responsibility to add these documents to the system within 2 days.
+Password will be given by Corendon Airlines Europe Ground operation Department separately. (groundoperations@corendon-airlines.com)